SABS-R3-Epidemiology/EpiGeoPop/README.md

 snakemake --cores 1
 ```

-## Exploring the data
+#### Exploring the data

 Check the `outputs` directory for example population density maps.
 The image `outputs/dag.svg` shows the entire workflow.
 The file `data/processed/countries/Luxembourg_microcells.csv` contains the generated microcells, used for input to simulations such as epiabm.
 The file `data/processed/countries/Luxembourg_pop_dist.json` contains the age distribution of populations.

-## Running on other regions
+#### Running on other regions

 The Snakefile contains commented out examples of other regions to show how to generate files for other countries, provinces, and cities.
-These also require a configuration file which can be copied from similar files in the `configs` directory.
+These also require a configuration file to determine factors like the age distribution of the population.
+Boiler plate configurations can be copied from similar files in the `configs` directory.

 ## Generating animations

-The file `make_gif.py` in `data/sim_outputs` is used for making GIFs and grids from simulation input data.
+The file `make_gif.py` in `data/sim_outputs` is used for making GIFs and grids from simulation output data.
-To use it, add the simulation output file to `data/sim_outputs`, edit the filename in `make_gif.py`, and run `python make_gif.py`.
+To use it, add the simulation output file to `data/sim_outputs`, and run `python make_gif.py -f [filename].csv`.
 The resulating animation and grid of time snapshots will be stored in `data/sim_outputs/animation`.
-An example on Winnipeg (Canada) is provided in this repository.
+An example on Winnipeg (Canada) is provided in this repository and can be run with `python make_gif.py -f output_winnipeg.csv` within the `data/sim_outputs` directory.